 Life Behind Bars: Volume 1

-By: Julian Starks
+By Julian Starks

 The most comprehensive photographic study to date of animals in captivity, Life Behind Bars, examines exotic and endangered animals and the necessity of their captivity for their own protection, and that of their species.
 It is a very real risk of many species becoming extinct in the shockingly near future is highlighted in short, informative texts.
 Julian Starks has travelled all over the United States to institutions ad sanctuaries to document these stunning creatures that are no longer threatened but living full, happy lives.